Find out More

 - Visits should take place in a room most practical and comfortable for the resident (for example, residents with dementia may be more comfortable in their own room with familiar belongings)

-During an outbreak, care providers should also continue to offer visits in well-ventilated spaces with substantial screens, visiting pods or from behind windows – rooms should be left to ventilate with external doors and windows open between uses wherever possible, while aiming to maintain a comfortable temperature for residents and visitors.
+During an outbreak, we can still allow 1 visitor at a time inside the care home.
+Avante will do everything possible to ensure that all visits will be conducted in ventilated spaces with substantial screens.
+We have special visiting cabins that can be used for families to visit their loved ones.
+After visits all rooms will be left to ventilate with external doors and windows open between uses wherever possible while aiming to maintain a comfortable temperature for residents and visitors.

 Subject to a risk assessment by the health protection team (HPT), outbreak controls may be in place for up to 28 days following the last positive case.